netZoo/netZoo.github.io/content/contribute/contribute.md

 14. the PR will go through automatic tests and it will be accepted by the moderators if it passes the tests

+15. If more than one commit are made in the same PR, then it is strongly recommended to 'squash' them into a single commit

-15. if the PR does not pass the test, further changes need to be made (step 8-10)
+16. if the PR does not pass the test, further changes need to be made (step 8-10)

-16. once the PR integrated in the devel branch, you can delete new-feature, switch back to devel branch and update it with the new branch through
+17. once the PR integrated in the devel branch, you can delete new-feature, switch back to devel branch and update it with the new branch through

 	`git checkout devel`